abhinavrau/product-onboarding-agent/README.md

 **Expected Agent Response:**
 ```
 Let's verify your identity so we can get a price and contract started.
-Please submit any 2 of the 4 allowed identity documents:

-*   Drivers License
-*   Bank Statement
-*   W9 form
-*   Passport
+Please submit upload your drivers licence:
 ```
 **Expected Tool Use:**
 *   update_opportunity_stage